hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-delete-user-2fa admin

-The function deletes 2fa token of a user.
+This function deletes 2fa token of a user.

 *******************************************************************